Description of program

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
 Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit to faculty.
 Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
 The modules cover normal physiology, pathophysiology of systemic circulation, patient assessment, diagnostic tests, pharmacology, patient education, and patient management with considerations of age, gender, race/ethnicity.

-The purpose of this activity is to enable the learner to successfully manage patients whether at primary prevention or diagnosed with hypertension based on current therapeutic guidelines and best practice.
+The learning outcome of this activity is to enable the learner to successfully manage patients whether at primary prevention or diagnosed with hypertension based on current therapeutic guidelines and best practice through interprofessional collaborative practice.

 At the conclusion of the program the participant will be able to:

 Delivery of Content